-Selling and marketing expenses decreased by 6.9% from HK\$194.3 million for the year ended 31 December 2022 to HK\$180.8 million for the year ended 31 December 2023.
-The decrease was in line with the decrease in revenue.
+Selling and marketing expenses amounted to HK\$178.3 million for the year ended 31 December 2024 which was approximated to HK\$180.8 million for the year ended 31 December 2023.

 Administrative Expenses

 Administrative expenses primarily consist of employee benefit expenses for administrative staff, depreciation, amortisation and impairment charges, consultancy fee, transportation and travelling expenses, entertainment expenses, bank charges, research and development costs and others.